gitdode/usbtherm/README.md

 <img src="http://luniks.net/usbtherm/screens/USBTherm.png"/>

-The purpose of this project is to provide a basic but complete example of a Linux USB kernel driver module and a simple USB device.

 This repository contains three projects:

 * usbtherm-avr - USB thermometer based on an AVR micro controller and the <a href="https://github.com/obdev/v-usb">V-USB</a> firmware-only USB implementation